-Jicama is a favorite root vegetable in Mexican cooking where it is used in salads, slaw, stews, stir-fries, soups…etc. It mixes well with other common vegetables and fruits like orange, pineapple, carrot, green beans as well as with poultry, meat and seafood.
+Jicama is a favorite root vegetable in Mexican cooking where it is used in salads, slaw, stews, stir-fries, soups, etc. It mixes well with other common vegetables and fruits like orange, pineapple, carrot, green beans as well as with poultry, meat, and seafood.

 However, peeled roots are safe for human consumption, including in children.
-Rotenone works at cellular level inhibiting several metabolic enzymes like NADH dehydrogenase in the mitochondria.
-Outside, it is used as environmentally safe broad-spectrum insecticide, piscicide (to poison fish), and pesticide.
+Rotenone works at the cellular level inhibiting several metabolic enzymes like NADH dehydrogenase in the mitochondria.
+Outside, it is used as an environmentally safe broad-spectrum insecticide, piscicide (to poison fish), and pesticide.
 (Medical disclaimer).

-≻≻-Back to Vegetables from Jicama.
-Visit here for an impressive list of all variety of vegetables with complete illustrations of their nutrition facts and health benefits.
+≻≻-Back to Vegetables from Jicama nutrition.
+Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.

 ≻≻-Back to Home page.

-2. Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk.
+Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk.

-3. Norton, L. B. 1943.
+Norton, L. B. 1943.
 Rotenone in the yam bean (Pachyrrhizus erosus).